 Our team of dynamic trainers proudly supports your District’s history-making efforts to implement an inclusive Black History curriculum.
-To meet your needs, the Black History 365 (BH365) professional development has been designed to be delivered either face-to-face, online or a blend of the two.
-The four-hour training will equip teachers with the skills and tools required to successfully implement the BH365 curriculum.
+To meet your needs, the Black History 365 (BH365) professional development has been designed to be delivered either face-to-face, online, or a blend of the two.
+Our training will equip teachers with the skills and tools required to successfully implement the BH365 curriculum.

 The BH365 professional development team is committed to providing the highest quality learning experience for your staff members.
 It will be a learning experience that is in line with our belief that now is the time and we are the people.
 This belief inspires us to mark our work with excellence.

 Dr. Lisa DeVeaux

 Lisa DeVeaux served as a teacher, principal and learning community executive director in the 11th largest district in the country for 33 years.
 As an elementary and high school principal, she designed and implemented Professional Learning Community (PLC) protocols that significantly increased teacher engagement and student achievement.
 The PLC cycles and protocols she developed continue to sustain the work of numerous campus leaders.

 During her four years as the executive director responsible for 37 elementary schools, she recognized the role principals played in the equity and access equation.
 To support their work, she designed and delivered professional development that improved the leadership practices of the principals in her learning community.

 As a certified coach, Lisa utilizes her expertise to support leaders and teams in effectively identifying school improvement leverage points.
 Focused on utilizing existing campus tools, she guides the design process to achieve organizational goals.

 Lisa received her doctorate from The University of Texas at Austin’s Cooperative Superintendency Program.
 Her work entitled: Principal Leadership: Implementing RtI in Urban High Schools fills a research gap that supports student achievement efforts at the high school level.